Table of Contents

 The difference between clear and translucent silicone sheets can be seen through their operating temperature ranges.
 Because clear silicone rubber is a bit more sheer than translucent silicone, it is able to withstand up to 450 degrees Fahrenheit rather than 500 degrees Fahrenheit.
 Both variations of silicone rubber are highly resistant to damaging environmental factors, such as UV rays, ozone, oxygen, and moisture, allowing them to be versatile materials for both indoor and outdoor industrial settings.
 Although they will remain reliable applications in outdoor settings, due to aging caused by constant exposure to light and UV rays, translucent silicone, unlike colored silicone, will eventually turn yellow with time.
 Despite the differences in color and temperature resistance, translucent silicone rubber will offer durable and long-lasting application in industrial settings, whether it be indoors or outdoors.

-Silicone CG Black – 50A
+Silicone Durometer – Silicone 50A

-- Resistant to fungus and some chemicals
+- Able to resist fungus, hot and cold gases, and some chemicals